 The [[Prototype]] internal property of the newly constructed object is set to the original Boolean prototype object, the one that is the initial value of Boolean.prototype (15.6.3.1).

-The [[Class]] internal property of the newly constructed Boolean object is set to "Boolean".
+The newly constructed Boolean object has a [[NativeBrand]] internal property with value BooleanWrapper.